Sean CarrollTheoretical Physics and Astrophysics

 I'm a theoretical physicist at Caltech in sunny Pasadena, California.
-I do research on theoretical aspects of cosmology, field theory, and gravitation.
+I do research on theoretical aspects of cosmology, field theory, gravitation, and quantum mechanics.
 I want to learn about fundamental physics by studying the structure and evolution of the universe.
-These days I'm especially interested in inflation, the arrow of time, and what happened at or before the Big Bang.
+These days I'm especially interested in inflation, the arrow of time, and how quantum mechanics intersects with cosmology.
 I've done work on dark matter and dark energy, modified gravity, topological defects, extra dimensions, and violations of fundamental symmetries.
 See my research page for more details.

 In addition to theoretical physics and book-writing, there are a bunch of other things I'm interested in, somewhat haphazardly collected on my activities page.
 If you'd like more details, see writings, talks or videos.

 Extending tentacles into other social networks and internet phenomena:

 In the picture on the upper right I'm joined by my lovely wife Jennifer Ouellette.
 That photo was taken in Downtown LA by my Mom; the monochromatic one on the front page is by Ken Weingart.
 The clock image on the top banner is from the Mechanical Clock screensaver by 3planesoft.